 Our undergraduate and graduate students get their hands dirty—whether its learning how to build a Native American birch bark canoe, excavating an historic site, or collaborating with community organizations for social justice across the Pioneer Valley and beyond.
 We’re passionate about hands-on experience, and students have numerous opportunities to work and study in the field.
 Our small class sizes give students personalized attention so they can fine-tune the skills they’ll take to the workforce and beyond.

 Our flexible program allows students to design their own focus.
 We offer a wide range of courses in all of the sub-specialties of anthropology: archaeology, bio-archaeology, socio-cultural, linguistic, and biological anthropology.
 We encourage students to combine coursework from these different fields to explore topics from multiple angles.
 See our special interdisciplinary tracks in Health and the Body; Native American and Indigenous Studies; and Inequality, Race and Social Justice.

 UMass Anthropology faculty have the additional distinction of being nationally known leaders in developing community-based and participatory research methods that seek to make a positive impact on communities and issues of public concern.
 We now have a new accelerated master’s in Community Based Research and Practice.

-As an UMass graduate, you’re connected to a robust and engaged alumni network.
+As a UMass graduate, you’re connected to a robust and engaged alumni network.
 You’ll benefit from peer support, career connections, and mentoring opportunities.
 Across the country and the globe, our graduates are engaged in groundbreaking work that changes how we understand our world.